 Monday, September 12, 2022 3:00 PM to 4:15 PM EDT

 Steven Barnes kicks off the Fall 2022 Speaker Series, Russia's War on Ukraine in Historical Perspective with a series of reflections on how a historian, trained to write about the past and things long over, can try to make sense of a present, ongoing event like Russia's criminal war on Ukraine.
 How do historians use the past to understand the present?
 How do current events reshape historians' understanding of the past?
 What is the duty of the historian in the present?
-Dr. Barnes will talk about these questions and set the stage for a series of ten historians to share their historical knowledge and to reflect on how history helps them confront this war.
+Dr. Barnes will talk about these questions and set the stage for a dozen historians who will share their historical knowledge and reflect on how history helps them confront this war.

 This lecture is part of George Mason University's Fall 2022 Lecture Series, "Russia's War on Ukraine in Historical Perspective."
-For other events and information on the series, visit the main series page https://rest.gmu.edu/russia-war-on-ukraine.
+For other events and information on the series, visit the main series page.